The Mental Game of Pitching and Trust

 This is a common challenge among all baseball players, including pitchers.
 You may try to “fix” your pitching technique after a wild pitch.
 Some players become too mechanical and over think their pitching motion.

-When you over think your pitching motion, your mind and body are at odds with one another.
-Your mind is sending verbal commands about “how to” pitch the ball.
 Your body, on the other hand, wants to perform the motion as you have practiced.
 You are sending mixed signals to your body, which causes you to tighten up and become tentative.
-Perfectionists are guilty of this expecting to perform perfectly.

 Thursday night’s game with the Tampa Bay Rays and Seattle Mariners can offer a mental lesson on trust.
 The Rays handed the Mariners an 8-0 loss for their sixth loss of the season.
 Mariners pitcher Ryan Rowland-Smith and Rays pitcher Jeff Niemann commented on the importance of trust.